webuhu/elixir_nix_example/README.md

 # Elixir (Phoenix) Nix Example

-> Simple example repo to show off how I use Nix as build environment for Elixir projects.
+> Example repo to show off how I use Nix as build environment for Elixir / Phoenix projects.
+> Important Nix stuff is located within `default.nix` & `pkg/` folder.

+> ALERT!
+Currently this is a lot of work in progress!

 ## Setup